Sabak, Silifke

 Sabak is a neighbourhood in the municipality and district of Silifke, Mersin Province, Turkey.
 Its population is 435 (2022).
 It is situated in the Taurus Mountains, about 7 km north of Göksu River valley.
 Its distance to Silifke is 25 km and to Mersin is 105 km.
 The main economic activity is farming.
-Fruits especially figs and pomegranate are the major crops.
+Fruits especially figs and pomegranates are the major crops.